The Importance of Social-Emotional Learning

 Hyson, M. & Tomlinson, H. (2014).
 The Early Years Matter: Education, Care, and the Well-Being of Children, Birth to 8 (Early Childhood Education).
 New York: Teacher’s College Press.

 Jones, D. E., Greenberg, M., & Crowley, M. (2015).
 Early social-emotional functioning and public health: the relationship between kindergarten social competence and future wellness.
 American Journal of Public Health, 105(11), 2283–2290.

 Goleman, D. (1995).
 Emotional Intelligence.
 New York: Random House.

 Dodge, K. A., Bierman, K. L., Coie, J. D., Greenberg, M. T., Lochman, J. E., McMahon, R. J., & Pinderhughes, E. E. (2014).
 Impact of early intervention on psychopathology, crime, and well-being at age 25.
 American Journal of Psychiatry, 172(1), 59–70.

 Share Article on

-Tags: 21st Century, 21st century education, 21st century skills, academics, emotional intelligence, leadership, leadership culture, professional development, social emotional learning, student empowerment, Student Engagement, student motivation, student potential, The Leader in Me, whole-child education
+Tags: 21st Century, 21st century education, 21st century skills, academics, emotional intelligence, leadership, leadership culture, professional development, student empowerment, Student Engagement, student motivation, student potential, The Leader in Me, wellness-leadership, whole-child education